UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-08-team40-projectshortname.md

 > Self-supervised Learning is a way for models to learn useful features without relying on labeled data.
 The model can create its own learning targets from the structure of the data.
 This method becomes popular in computer vision and many other fields because it makes use of large amounts of unlabeled data and can produce strong representations for downstream tasks.
 In this paper, we introduce the basic ideas behind self-supervised learning and discuss several common methods and why they are effective.
-This block is a brief introduction of your project.
-You can put your abstract here or any headers you want the readers to know.

 <!--more-->
 {: class="table-of-content"}